NotReks/CREO/README.md

 - Only **64x64 Minecraft skins** are supported for automatic conversion.
 - If the skin is blurry after creation then manually upscale it 16x.
 - If you have trouble with the texture, edit the resolution to be 1024x1023.
-- if the upscaler doesn't work (Your skin is all blurry) go to https://lospec.com/pixel-art-scaler/ to upscale it 16x to 1024x1024
+- If the upscaler doesn't work (Your skin is all blurry) go to https://lospec.com/pixel-art-scaler/ to upscale it 16x to 1024x1024
+- If you run into trouble, join the CrossWorlds Hub discord server (https://discord.gg/xktheG4M) and go to Mod-Releases to find the tool, many people there are willing to help.